 StudentDoc (not taking new patients till further notice!)

-In The Hague and Rijswijk, Arts en Zorg offers the following health care at 9 different locations: family doctors, physiotherapy and pharmacy.
-For more information: Arts en Zorg
+In The Hague and Rijswijk, Arts en Zorg offers healthcare at 8 different locations, such as general practitioners, physiotherapy, pharmacy, etc. For more information: Arts en Zorg (Dutch only).

-Students living in The Hague, Rijswijk, Leidschendam-Voorburg, Voorschoten or Wassenaar who urgently need to see a family doctor during the evening, night, weekend or public holidays, cannot contact their family doctor; they should contact Hadoks by phone: (070) 346 9669 and request for an appointment at one of the available locations.
+Students living in The Hague, Rijswijk, Leidschendam-Voorburg, Voorschoten or Wassenaar who urgently need to see a general practitioner during the evening, night, weekend or public holidays, cannot contact their own general practitioner; they should contact Hadoks by phone: (070) 346 9669 and request for an appointment at one of the available locations.

 For more information, go to Hadoks